-For the most part, King Hezekiah faithfully walked with God, and he was compared to King David.
-After his wicked father’s reign, he committed himself to set things right again in Judah.
+For the most part, King Hezekiah faithfully walked with God and was compared to King David.
+After his wicked father’s reign, he committed himself to setting things right again in Judah.

 King Ahaz had nailed Jerusalem’s Temple doors shut, but Hezekiah reopened the temple and cleansed it.
-In order to make sure that there was no pagan influence on their land King Hezekiah would destroy Judah’s idols, pagans temples and altars.
+Then, to ensure that there was no pagan influence on their land, King Hezekiah destroyed Judah’s idols, pagan temples, and altars.

-He reestablished worship by reinstating the Levitical priesthood as well as contributions for temple worship in accordance with God’s word.
+He re-established worship by reinstating the Levitical priesthood and contributing to temple worship in accordance with God’s word.

 Hezekiah reinstated the Passover celebration and sanctified all vessels that had been desecrated and destroyed a bronze servant Moses made–because God’s people turned it into an idol.